Flixbox/lp-compat/docs/lp-info.md

   - This happens when the emulation was (and is) unable to pass the server-sided verification.
 - Application restarts and reverts any changes made.
   - This is a result of an anti-cheat implemented to the application by the developers.

+## About root

+- LP usually works fine without root.
+- If you decide to root your device, be aware that you might be unable to use some apps on the device.
+- There is no "catch-all" root guide.
+A good starting point is [XDA Forums](https://xdaforums.com/) and Telegram groups that specialize in rooting specific phone models.
+- With root you'll be able to patch the Android system and Google Play, which means that you usually won't have to patch individual apps.